jarusll/the-logs/index.md

 Every blocker comes back to linux administration.
 Like for today It was setting up ssh in docker.
 I know, a bit meta maybe.
 I need to take a step back & rethink.

+I am taking a break tomorrow.
+Its editing & drawing maybe.
+And I'll play League with Wolfie.

 # 2022-04-15

 ### Plan for today